Accessibility Tools

 What happens to your recycling

 You’re working hard recycling all those items but what happens to them once we’ve picked them up?
 Well, they all go to EnviroSort at Norton, near Worcester, which is operated by Severn Waste Services.
 Here, your recyclable material is sorted, baled and sent to UK based companies who process them further or reprocess them to make a new product.
-Here is what happens with each material (information was first published in September 2021).

 Food and drink cans